merzlab/QUICK/README.md

 Special Note to Users
 ---------------------
-QUICK is still in the experimental stage and we do not guarantee it will work flawlessly in all your applications.
-But we are working hard to detect and fix issues.
-If you experience any compile or runtime issues, please report to us through issues section of this repository.
+Although QUICK is tested on a range of hardware with different compiler versions, we cannot guarantee that it will work flawlessly in all your applications.
+But we are working hard to detect and fix any issues.
+If you experience any compile or runtime issues, please report to us through the issues section of this repository.
+We appreciate any feedback and contributions to the code.